 Passwords for the UCAR Common Authentication System (UCAS), also known as Kerberos passwords, are provided to staff, visitors, and collaborators who meet specific requirements.
 Visitors and collaborators should discuss password needs with their staff host.

-If you need additional assistance, contact your division or program's systems administrator.
+If you need additional assistance, contact your lab, division, or program's systems administrator, who provides your local system support.

 We are happy to post news from the atmospheric and related Earth sciences community about major meetings as well as fellowships, job openings, and similar opportunities.
 To view current listings and submission information for this free service, see: